mbj/eventstorm/README.md

 There are many reasons an event can be lost.
 Crashed Database, broken Network, bug in software etc.
 We will not add an reliability layer on top of ZMQ.
-A EventSource dos not now when or if a message arrives.
+A EventSource dos not know when or if a message arrives.

 Roadmap: